 - Build command: your magic command to build the static site.

-The first time ‘Build your site’ will assign a random host name for your site, such as
+The first time ‘Build your site’ will assign a random host name for your site,

 grave-digger-growth-18751, and the site is deployed to